hashicorp/nomad/website/source/intro/vs/swarm.html.md

 # Nomad vs. Docker Swarm

-Docker Swarm is the native clustering solution for Docker.
+Docker Swarm is the native orchestration solution for Docker.
 It provides an API compatible with the Docker Remote API, and allows containers to be scheduled across many machines.